-Properly managing your employee files has always been important to your business, but in this day and age, it seems like local and federal agencies are keeping a magnifying glass to your record keeping and the way you manage your employees.
-The good news is that CLA has many resources available to help you get your HR concerns and questions taken care of.
+Properly managing your employee files is important to your business.
+CLA has many resources available to help you get your HR concerns and questions taken care of.
 Please call or email the CLA office for assistance with your HR needs.
 In the meantime, here are a few documents that will help you get started.

 CLA members may contact us for assistance putting together an employee handbook and job descriptions or other policies and procedures for their farm or ranch.
 We also have up-to-date labor posters available for all members that cover the posting requirements for agriculture.